mancrurod/script_spotycai/README.md

 The downloaded album will be saved in a folder named `album_downloaded` within the project directory.
 Each album will have its own subfolder named after the album title.

+## Still-to-do

+- Add release date to folder name when downloading .mp3

 ## Contributions

 Contributions are welcome.
 If you find any issues or have any improvements, please open an issue or submit a pull request.